Carrot and Butternut Squash Soup is a totally comforting soup to make when the weather outside is chilly!

-If you’re counting WW points, the points for this soup are included at the top of this post.
+If you happen to be following the Weight Watchers WW plan, you will find a link for the WW Points for this soup on the recipe card at the end of this post.
 If you’re preparing this recipe as gluten-free, be sure to use a brand of broth that is known to be GF.
 For a vegetarian soup, use vegetable broth instead of chicken.

 It’s okay to make this soup ahead and keep it for a day or two.
 For servings, divide it into four bowls.
 It’s a good one to divide up, keep in the fridge and enjoy for lunch during the week.
 Enjoy!